 Our charger was quite reasonably priced and that seems to hold true today with the prices we’ve seen.
 So without further ado, let’s look at some of the solar phone chargers we found and some specifications.

-Ebay is full of chargers.
-They don’t seem to have any type of recognided brand name, so the sellers just describe exactly what ehy are, what they do and the capacity of the charger.
-This solar powered phone charger from seller prettyia is about the same price we paid back in the day, but it looks to be much heavier duty.
+Ebay and other online retailers are full of chargers like these.
+They don’t seem to have any type of recognised brand name, so the sellers on ebay in particular just describe exactly what they are, what they do and the capacity of the charger.
+This page has a bunch of solar powered phone chargers from China sold by Amazon sellers and ebay about the same price we paid back in the day for ours, but these look to be much heavier duty.

-Available in blue, orange, black or green, the ‘10000mah Dual-USB Waterproof Solar Power Bank Charger For Cell Phone’ is made in China, shipped from mainland China, Hong Kong or Taiwan.
+Available in blue, orange, black or green, the ‘10000mah Dual-USB Waterproof Solar Power Bank Charger’ is made in China, shipped from mainland China, Hong Kong or Taiwan.
 Makes sense as we’ve previously mentioned producing batteries is ultra efficient and cheap in China.

 There’s not much more to say since the title took care of everything, but you’d be getting a new, 5V battery charger which would come in original packaging, unopened (presumably because it’s new), but if coming directly from the manufacturer, it may come in plain packaging.